In this section

 Challenges are associated with a risk of severe allergic reaction and should only be performed by allergy specialists experienced in the administration of a challenge and in a setting where resuscitation facilities are available.

 Desensitisation programs (immunotherapy) are available for insect venom, house dust mite, pollens and other inhalant allergens (eg. cat dander).
 Immunotherapy for house dust mite, pollens and other inhalant allergens, involves a series of injections with the initial injection given at the hospital then monthly maintenance injections at the patient's local GP for 3 to 5 years.
-Ultra rush Immunotherapy for bee or wasp venom comprises multiple injections for bee or wasp venom given over two days and then periodically for 10 weeks at RCH followed by monthly maintenance injections at the local GP for 3 to 5 years .
+Ultra rush Immunotherapy for bee or wasp venom comprises multiple injections for bee or wasp venom with the initial dose at The Royal Children's Hospital (RCH) followed by monthly maintenance injections at the local GP for 3 to 5 years.
 The Department Allergist recommends immunotherapy based on skin prick tests, pathology results and the child's history.

 The Department is involved in a number of exciting research projects that include: